Keyframer: Empowering Animation Design using Large Language Models: Keyframer System

-\textbf{Iteration}.
-To support user exploration in the animation creation process (DG1), we offer a feature to allow users to iteratively build on a generated animation using prompts.
-Underneath every generated design is a button \textit{+ Add New Prompt}; clicking this button opens up a new form at the bottom of the page for a user to extend their design with a new prompt.
+To support user exploration (DG1), \system allows users to iteratively build on a generated animation using additional prompts.
+Underneath every generated design is a \textbf{+ Add New Prompt} button; which lets users extend their design with a new prompt.
 In this way, users can continually add additional prompts in sequence to iterate on their animation.
-When a user adds a new iteration, our prompt requests the LLM to extend existing CSS code as outlined in \ref{app:append-full-prompt}.
+When a user adds a new iteration, our prompt requests the LLM to modify or extend existing CSS code as outlined in \ref{app:append-full-prompt}.
+To support review, users can bookmark their favorite animations or turn on a Summary mode to hide all text editors, allowing them to quickly revisit previous prompts and designs as shown in Figure \ref{fig:summary}.

-\textbf{Saved Designs Sidebar \& Summary}.
-We enable users to star designs to favorite them and add them to a sidebar, as displayed on the right-hand side of Figure \ref{fig:summary}.
-Clicking on a given design in the sidebar will scroll to where the design was generated so the user can revisit its corresponding and code.
-We also have a Summary mode which hides all text editors and displays the animations along with their prompts, enabling users to quickly revisit their previous prompts and designs.